aivruu/scfmng/README.md

 # bgaandms
-A written-in Java program for the Bogaandamios company to ease scaffolding management.
+A written-in Java program for the Boga Andamios y Servicios Spa company to ease scaffolding management.